langchain-ai/langgraph/docs/docs/concepts/memory.md

 **What is the type of memory?**

 Humans use memories to remember [facts](https://en.wikipedia.org/wiki/Semantic_memory), [experiences](https://en.wikipedia.org/wiki/Episodic_memory), and [rules](https://en.wikipedia.org/wiki/Procedural_memory).
 AI agents can use memory in the same ways.
-For example, AI agents can use memory to remember specific facts about a user or to accomplish a task.
+For example, AI agents can use memory to remember specific facts about a user.  to accomplish a task.
 We expand on several types of memories in the [section below](#memory-types).

 **When do you want to update memories?**